 Maybe you’ve already partnered with a 3PL for your domestic shipping.
 If they are capable of scaling with you and helping you go global, great!
-But if you’re 3PL is lacking in international capabilities, or you don’t have one at all, it’s time to find a partner that can help you take your products to the world.
+But if your 3PL is lacking in international capabilities, or you don’t have a 3PL at all, it’s time to find an order fulfillment partner that can help you take your products to the world.

 Global fulfillment companies have strategically placed fulfillment centers that let you easily cross borders throughout Asia, Europe, and North America.
 There are different rules and regulations in each country, but with a third-party logistics partner handling your order fulfillment, you won’t have to worry about language barriers and cultural differences.

-Third-party companies can also handle the complex taxation and translations involved in shipping goods internationally.
-Your third-party partner will stay on top of country-specific procedures and tax rules, easing the burden on you.
+3PLs can also handle the complex taxation and translations involved in shipping goods internationally.
+Your third-party order fulfillment partner will stay on top of country-specific procedures and tax rules, easing the burden on you.

 Engage in Regional Marketing

 How you market your brand is going to depend greatly on your specific products and the country in which you’re selling.
 One option (unfortunately, an expensive one) is to work with a local or international marketing agency to develop strategies that will appeal to your new audience.
 When you’re first taking your brand to an international level, these services might be out of your price range.
 That’s fine.
 There are other things you can do to get the word out about your brand.
 You can opt to engage a marketing firm later if and when it makes sense financially.